Four Strong Winds

-"Four Strong Winds" is a song written in 1962 by Ian Tyson and recorded by Canadian folk duo Ian and Sylvia on their 1963 album Four Strong Winds.
-The song was the first one that Tyson wrote.
+"Four Strong Winds" is a song written in 1961 by Ian Tyson and recorded by Canadian folk duo Ian & Sylvia on their 1963 album Four Strong Winds.
 Tyson has stated that he wrote the song in about 20 minutes in the New York apartment of his manager at the time Albert Grossman.
 Tyson said that he was inspired to write it after hearing Bob Dylan sing.